 MESSENGER AND POSTAL SERVICES

-Bonded Couriers are used for important packages and parcels, and they belong to a Guild of couriers who handle such sensitive matters.
+Bonded Couriers are used for important packages and parcels.
+They belong to a Guild of couriers who handle such sensitive matters.
 The sender pays a considerable upfront fee for the guarantee that the package will get to its recipient.
-If the package fails to arrive, the sender may draw upon the guildsman's posted bond for the value of the parcel or letter, agreed and certified ahead of time.
-More successful and serious bonded couriers can afford to post higher and higher bonds as their career advances, and can take more and more profitable packages.
+If the package fails to arrive, the sender may draw upon the guild's posted bond for the value of the parcel or letter, agreed and certified ahead of time.
+More successful and serious bonded couriers can afford to post higher bonds as their career advances, and can take increasingly profitable packages.
 Bonded Couriers are serious transport for serious people.

-Messengers are the less formal cousin to Bonded Couriers, and they rarely belong to a guild.
-Rather, they are individual travelers or merchants who were headed that direction anyway and can be paid to take on your letter or parcel for a bit of extra coin on the way.
-Typically, the sender pays a basic rate to the messenger to carry their post, and then the messenger, upon finding the recipient, asks the recipient to purchase the letter from them to pay for their time and expense.
+Messengers are the less formal cousin to Bonded Couriers which rarely belongs to a guild.
+Rather, they are individual travelers or merchants who were headed that direction anyway and can be paid to take on your letter or parcel for a bit of extra coin.
+Typically, the sender pays a basic rate to the messenger to carry their post.
+Upon finding the recipient, the messenger asks the recipient to purchase the letter from them to pay for their time and expense.
 Often these letters will change hands multiple times over the course of a journey, as one postman purchases the letters of another as the destination of the traveler and the letter diverge in detail.
-By the time it reaches its destination, it may have had many owners, and the final deliverer will want to make good on their investment.
+The final deliverer will want to make good on their investment.

-When the situation near Stragosa is unsafe due to military concerns such as invaders, monsters or bandits, it is possible that sending post will become more likely to fail, higher in price, or impossible, depending on the exact military circumstances.
+When the situation near Stragosa is unsafe due to military concerns such as invaders, monsters, or bandits, it's possible that sending posts are more likely to fail, higher in price, or outright impossible.

 |Service||Local||Near||Distant||Far||Outside the Throne||Special Notes|